 Lean your operations

-An optimization-based transportation management system (TMS) can optimize a transportation operation’s performance, making sure it is not too lean or too fat.
+An optimization-based transportation management system (TMS) can used augmented intelligence to optimize a transportation operation’s performance, making sure it is not too lean or too fat.

 Choose the right driver for the job